alixlam/fmristroke/docs/outputs.rst

 The :abbr:`BOLD (blood-oxygen level dependent)` signal measured with fMRI is a mixture of fluctuations of both neuronal and non-neuronal origin.
 Neuronal signals are measured indirectly as changes in the local concentration of oxygenated hemoglobin.
-Non-neuronal fluctuations in fMRI data may appear as a result of not only motion, scanner noise, physiological fluctuations (related to cardiac or respiratory effects) but also lesion specific artefacts.
+Non-neuronal fluctuations in fMRI data may appear as a result of motion, scanner noise, physiological fluctuations (related to cardiac or respiratory effects) but also lesion specific artefacts.

-*Confounds* (or nuisance regressors) are variables representing fluctuations with a potential non-neuronal origin.
+*Confounds* (or nuisance regressors) are variables representing these fluctuations with a potential non-neuronal origin.
-Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, especially in functional connectivity analyses.
+These non-neuronal fluctuations may drive spurious results in fMRI data analysis, especially in functional connectivity analyses.
-To minimize those confounding effects of non-neuronal signals we can include them as nuisance regressors and regress them out from the fMRI data also known as *denoising*.
+To minimize those confounding effects we can include them as nuisance regressors and regress them out from the fMRI data, also known as *denoising*.
 There is currently no consensus on an optimal denoising strategy in the fMRI community.
-Rather, different strategies have been proposed, which achieve different compromises between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
+Different strategies have been proposed, which achieve different compromises between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
 The *fMRIPrep* pipeline generates a large array of possible confounds and the *fMRIStoke* pipeline adds to these confounds some lesion specific ones refer to [Yourganov2017]_ for more details.